Big data: understanding and exploiting large-scale data

 Big Data Architecture: the technological foundations

-The stakes of data exploitation
+The challenges of data exploitation

-Use cases of Big Data in the real world
+Real-world use cases of Big Data

 Essential tools and technologies of Big Data